Welcome to Year 1!

 We had lots of fun at Hoghton Tower when we dressed up to go around the house, gardens and even down to the dungeons!
 We learnt lots about what it was like to live there in the Medieval days.

-The first week back after half term was World War 2 Week and we had a great time travelling back to the 1940s - visiting an Anderson Shelter, learning what to do in an air raid, bandaging one-another up in the Field Hospital, riding our scooters in a VE Day parade and dressing up as evacuees.
+In November the whole school took part in World War 2 Week.
+We had a great time travelling back to the 1940s - visiting an Anderson Shelter, learning what to do in an air raid, bandaging one-another up in the Field Hospital, riding our scooters in a VE Day parade and dressing up as evacuees.
 We learnt about what it was like to grow up during the war and remembered the people that lost their lives fighting for their countries.

 In line with our Eco-school status and in our bid to go paper-free we have launched online homework.
 Each week children will receive a 'Marvellous Maths' and 'Fun Phonics' task which can be completed online or in their green homework book (which will be sent home each Friday) and should be returned to school by the following Wednesday.